Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 ## 6. Use models for inference (prediction):
 `infer_by_folder_mmdetection.py`
 Specify the folder that needs data enhancement, then select the enhancement method you need to use according to your needs, and finally execute it.
-The tool provides six common methods: rotate, flip, brighten, darken, salt and pepper noise, and Gaussian noise.
+The tool provides 6 common methods: rotate, flip, brighten, darken, salt and pepper noise, and Gaussian noise.
 For unneeded methods, just turn their code into comments.
 `file_dir = r'../data/img/'  # Specify the folder that needs data enhancement`